MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`sqMavenPluginVersionChoice`** - **SonarQube scanner for Maven version**<br>
 `string`.
 Required when `sqAnalysisEnabled = true`.
 Allowed values: `latest` (Use latest release), `pom` (Use version declared in your pom.xml).
 Default value: `latest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The SonarQube Maven plugin version to use.
-You can use latest version, or rely on the version in your pom.xml.
+Specifies the SonarQube Maven plugin version to use.
+You can use the latest version or rely on the version in your `pom.xml`.
 <!-- :::editable-content-end::: -->
 <br>